 Dealing With Toilet Paper

 Always use minimal toilet paper.
+It’s trash!
 Try wiping with leaves or other natural objects (as long as they aren’t poisonous).
-Put the used toilet paper, leaves or anything else you use to wipe into the hole that you’ve dug or, preferably, put the toilet paper in a human waste bag and pack it out.
+Put the used toilet paper, leaves or anything else you use to wipe into the hole that you’ve dug or, or much preferably and often required, put the toilet paper in a human waste bag and pack it out.
+Animals can and do dig it up, and toilet paper does not decompose fast.
+And don’t burn it.
+Many wildfires have started this way.
+ALWAYS pack out diapers and feminine products.

 Covering The Waste